 Pre-conferences will be held Monday February 9, and the main conference on February 10 - 12.

-Watch this space for further details as they develop, and participate in the planning process by signing up for Conference Committees.
+Participate in the planning process by signing up for Conference Committees.

 Code4Lib seeks to provide a welcoming, fun, and safe community and conference experience and ongoing community for everyone.
 We do not tolerate harassment in any form.
 Discriminatory language and imagery